jozefvaclavik/docker_workshop/day_1/part_2/README.md

 Now thats better.

 ## Run the container
 Ok, so we've build our own docker image that will run script that prints current date.
-Lets try to run it `docker run day_1:part_2` and you should see output of current date and then it will exit.
+Lets try to run it `docker container run day_1:part_2` and you should see output of current date and then it will exit.

 Now it is time to list containers and images and clean that up.
 As you didnt pass `--rm` into the above `run` command, once the container exits, it stays around.